What's the difference between a priest and an obstetrician?

 If you're thinking of becoming an obstetrician because of all the touchy-feely stuff, hang on.
 You'll get over it when you see the stuff you'll be touching and feeling.
-Sure, breast exams are a couple of the perks you'll have, but you'll also be going to some very dark places and women don't usually let you go there without a few dates and a lot of complaining about her ex.
+Sure, breast exams are a couple of the perks you'll have, but you'll also be going to some very dark places and a woman doesn't usually let you go there without a few dates and a lot of complaining about her ex.

 So there's the care and kneading of breasts, vaginas, ovaries, fallopian tubes, vulvae, and all kinds of secretions and fluids.
 If you decide to really plunge in and go deeper (metaphorically speaking), you could end up in genetic research, fertility treatments, endocrinology, or gynecological oncology.

-Female patients don't seem to have a gender preference for the doctors who check into her womb with a view, so men and women are both likely to get in (to the field, sheesh!)
+Female patients don't seem to have a gender preference for the doctors who check into their wombs with a view, so men and women are both likely to get in (to the field, sheesh!).